mxk/windows-secure-group-policy/README.md

   these settings are only supported by Enterprise and Education editions.
 * Some functions that are only relevant to domain environments, like dynamic DNS updates, app virtualization, remote printing, etc., are disabled.
-* NTFS 8dot3name creation is disabled for all volumes, but existing short names must be stripped manually (e.g. `fsutil 8dot3name strip /s C:`).
+* NTFS 8dot3name creation is disabled for all volumes.
+Existing short names can be stripped manually (e.g. `fsutil 8dot3name strip /s C:`), though it's safer to leave them alone for a new installation.
 * NTP client is configured to use pool.ntp.org.
 Local NTP traffic should be intercepted/redirected by the firewall.
 * "Turn off all Windows spotlight features" policy must be applied within 15